eklem/onetimepadjs/README.md

 ```

 ### codebook

+Code book for emojis.
+Starts with a `0` in plaincode and then 4 digits.
+Traditionallhy it has been used to be able to write shorter messages, having a short code for longer, often used words.
+Here it is to be able to express all Unicode emojis.

 ```javaScript
 codebook // conversion table for all (almost) unicode emojis <-> plaincode
 ```

 ### checkLength

+Helper function to check if plaincode length (and thus your message length) is too long, and also show the user how close they are to exceed length of one-time pad.

 ```javaScript
 checkLength(plaincode, otp)
 // returns { plaincodeLength: plaincodeLength, otpLength: otpLength, tooLong: tooLong }
 ```
-Helper function to check if plaincode length (and thus your message length) is too long, and also show the user how close they are to exceed length of one-time pad.

 ### encryptPlaincode

+Encrypt the plaincode using a one-time-pad.

 ```javaScript
 encryptPlaincode(plaincode, otp)
 // Returns encrypted message as an array of numbers.
 ```

 ### decryptEncryptedMsg

+Decrypts the encrypted message with the same one-time-pad that it was encrypted with.

 ```javaScript
 decryptEncryptedMsg(encryptedMsg, otp)
 // Returns message as an array of characters.
 ```

 ## Maintenance

 If unicode emojis are updated (to i.e. v.16 from v.15)

 ```console